viswanathtg/hyperledger-setup/README.md

 ```
 Now we have successfully uninstalled docker.

-## Install docker using the following steps.
+## Install docker using the following steps

 ### First setup docker repository